Visual cryptography: Example

-(2, N) Visual Cryptography Sharing Case
+(2, n) visual cryptography sharing case

-Sharing a secret with an arbitrary number of people N such that at least 2 of them are required to decode the secret is one form of the visual secret sharing scheme presented by Moni Naor and Adi Shamir in 1994.
-In this scheme we have a secret image which is encoded into N shares printed on transparencies.
+Sharing a secret with an arbitrary number of people, n, such that at least 2 of them are required to decode the secret is one form of the visual secret sharing scheme presented by Moni Naor and Adi Shamir in 1994.
+In this scheme we have a secret image which is encoded into n shares printed on transparencies.
 The shares appear random and contain no decipherable information about the underlying secret image, however if any 2 of the shares are stacked on top of one another the secret image becomes decipherable by the human eye.

 Every pixel from the secret image is encoded into multiple subpixels in each share image using a matrix to determine the color of the pixels.

-In the (2,N) case a white pixel in the secret image is encoded using a matrix from the following set, where each row gives the subpixel pattern for one of the components:
+In the (2, n) case, a white pixel in the secret image is encoded using a matrix from the following set, where each row gives the subpixel pattern for one of the components: